hermannm/casus-belli/README.md

 ### Server

 - Install Go: https://go.dev/
-- Navigate to the server directory in the terminal: `cd casus-belli/server`
-- Run the server: `go run .`
+- Run the server: navigate to `casus-belli/server`, then `go run .`
   - To run in single-lobby mode for local server hosting: `go run . -local`
+- To run cross-compilation build script, install Mage: https://magefile.org/
+  - Run `mage crosscompile` (in `casus-belli/server`) to compile server for all supported OSes

 ### Client